Hold on, Auto Future

 Year: 2003

-Material: PAL Video with audio
+Material: PAL video with audio

-Duration: 5 minutes loop
+Duration: 5-minute loop

 The Opening